 Be mindful of what information you trust

 Official sources of information provided by the Israeli and Jordanian authorities are often outdated and not always up to date.
-It is better to consult other travellers or blogs.
+It is better to consult other travelers or blogs.
 This page is updated periodically.

 Final thoughts on crossing the Israel-Jordan border